dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 gcloud config set project out-of-the-bucket
 ```

-Now, we already authenticated to the service account and to list the buckets in the project we can run the `gcloud storage ls` command and we will see there are 2 buckets:
+Now, we that we have already authenticated to the service account and to list the buckets in the project we can run the `gcloud storage ls` command and we will see that there are 2 buckets:

 ![buckets](https://i.ibb.co/rcWFWhS/image.png)

-From those buckets, the `flag-images` is seems interesting.
-Now, we can copy or download all objects inside the `flag-images` to our local machine using this command:
+Of these buckets, the `flag-images` seem to be the most interesting.
+Now we can copy or download all the objects in the `flag-images` to our local machine using this command:

 `gsutil -m cp -r gs://flag-images .`

-This command will copy an entire directory tree and [perform a parallel multi-threaded/multi-processing copy using the top-level gsutil -m option](https://cloud.google.com/storage/docs/gsutil/commands/cp) to our current directory.
+This command copies an entire directory tree and performs a parallel multi-threaded/multi-processing copy to our current directory using [the top-level `gsutil -m` option]((https://cloud.google.com/storage/docs/gsutil/commands/cp)).

 ![result-copy](https://i.ibb.co/7QNL6gR/image.png)

-Opening each file, we can see the flag is located in the `xa.png`.
+If we open each file, we can see that the flag is in xa.png.

 ![flag-oob-2](https://i.ibb.co/kXmrkQ3/image.png)